ksmithut/.dotfiles/README.md

 The directory structure was mostly modeled after [cowboy's dotfiles][cowboy].

 * `copy/` All files in here will be copied over to `~`.
-Use this for files that will carry sensitive information, such as git credentials.
+Use this for files that will carry sensitive information, such as git credentials, or for files that you may want to override on your given installation, but not override for all of your computers.

 * `init/` All files in here will be run upon running `./scripts/setup.sh`.
 Use this for things like installing homebrew or other applications that should only need to be run once.

 * `link/` All files in here will be symlinked with `ln -s` to `~`.
-Use this for config dotfiles such as `.bash_profile` and `.inputrc`.
+Use this for config dotfiles such as `.bash_profile`.

 * `scripts/` Scripts used to install/setup the dotfiles.